Home

 Emergency Medical Care

 Imagine you’re enjoying the slopes in the Swiss Alps, and suddenly, you take a tumble.
 Now you’re stuck with a broken leg.
-In a situation like this, travel insurance can swoop in to cover emergency medical expenses, including hospital bills and even surgeries if necessary.
+In situations like this, travel insurance can step in to cover emergency medical expenses, including hospital bills and even surgeries if necessary.

 Medical Evacuation

 Sometimes, medical facilities near your travel destination may not be equipped to treat certain conditions.
 In such cases, you could be medically evacuated to a better-equipped facility.
-This service can be expensive, but travel insurance can cover these costs, too.
+This service can be expensive, but travel insurance can also cover these costs.

 Dental Emergencies